Kim-Onesmus/consuming-news-api-Django/readme.md

 -Create a .env file

--Go to <a href="https://newsapi.org/">https://newsapi.org/</a> create an account and click get API Key -Copy api url and api key and add then in your .env file
+-Go to <a href="https://newsapi.org/">https://newsapi.org/</a> create an account and click get API Key -Copy api key and paste it in the views.py

 -Activate virtual environment
 ```.\.venv\Scripts\activate```